benjaminmbrown/certified-ethereum-developer-program/documentation/day-2-notes.md

 * Parameters (also return) of functions: memory
 * All other local variables: storage

-1. Only complex structure like array and structs can have data location
+1 Only complex structure like array and structs can have data location

-2. Constant value give in contract is equivalent to memory
+2 Constant value give in contract is equivalent to memory
 * ex [1,2,3,4,5] equivalent to uint8 memory
-* [uint(1), 2,3,4,5] equiv to uint256 memory
+* [uint(1),2,3,4,5] equiv to uint256 memory

-3. Array with data location
+3 Array with data location
 * Storage can push
 * memory can not push

-4. Storage array can get & set .length
+4 Storage array can get & set .length

-5. Memory can only get .length
+5 Memory can only get .length

-6. State variables can be storage only
+6 State variables can be storage only

 ## Truffle Framework
    When using multiple contracts, truffle is useful for interacting contracts.
-Use when deployment and testing
+Use when deployment and testing.

+   Install:

+### Install and run TestRPC
+  * npm install -g ethereumjs-testrpc
+  * testrpc
+  * keep the tab open in background, open new tab
+### Install Truffle
+  * npm install -g truffle
+  * mkdir TruffleTestProject
+  * cd TruffleTestProject

+### Load sample project
+  * truffle unbox webpack
+  * truffle compile
+  * truffle migrate
+  * npm run dev